nyagooh/fs-art/README.md

 ```
-## <span style = "color: #80A4ED">Files featured</span>
-The program works with 3 potent files:

- 1. standard.txt
- 2. shadow.txt
- 3. thinkertoy.txt
- - The default file used is standard textual file.

  ## <span style="color:#80A4ED">The Final Stretch</span>

 I hope you've found the information helpful in getting started with our project.Don't hesitate to reach out if you have any questions or for pull requests.